CogComp/cogcomp-nlp/ner/scripts/paramsweep/README.txt

 learningRatePredictionsLevel2 .02
 thicknessPredictionsLevel2 200

-If these configuration parameters do not exist in the config files, they must be added, although it does not matter what values they have intially.
-These configuration parameters are replaced by the "generatesweep.sh" script in order to set the learning rates and thicknesses for that run.
+If these configuration parameters do not exist in the configuration files, they must be added, although it does not matter what values they have initially.
+These configuration parameters are replaced by the "generatesweep.sh" script to set the learning rates and thicknesses for that run.
 For example, L1r.01-t10L2r.02-t20 indicates a directory containing a run where the SparseAveragedPerceptron was run with default parameters of learning rate = .01 and thickness = 10 for the L1 model, and lr = .02 and thickness